 Interest payments can be pretty frustrating.
 After all, sometimes student loan interest makes it seem like your student loan will take two lifetimes to pay back.

-But there are some ways that you can bring the interest down on your repayment plan — and one of the easiest ways to reduce the cost of your student loan interest is by using the student loan interest deduction.
+But there are some ways that you can bring the interest down on your repayment plan — and one of the easiest ways to reduce the cost of your debt is by using the student loan interest deduction.

-This guide will explain everything you need to know about the student loan interest deduction, eligibility criteria, how much this particular tax deduction is worth, and how you can claim it.
+This guide will explain everything you need to know about the student loan interest deduction, modified adjusted income eligibility criteria, how much this particular tax benefit is worth, and how you can claim it.

 Is student loan interest deductible?

-The short answer is: yes, student loan interest is a tax deduction thanks to something called the student loan interest deduction.
+The short answer is: yes, it is tax deductible, thanks to something called the student loan interest deduction.

 The student loan interest deduction lets borrowers deduct all or part of the interest they pay on their federal student loans and private student loans when they file and submit their annual federal income tax return to the Internal Revenue Service (IRS).

 You can claim the student loan interest deduction even if you use the standard deduction.
-But, as you might have guessed, there are a few important rules around who is eligible, which kinds of loans qualify and how much you’re allowed to claim as a tax deduction.
+But, as you might have guessed, there are a few important rules around who is eligible, which kinds of loans qualify and how much you’re allowed to claim.